 - Do I need to credit you?
 Generally, yes.
 Please credit the cover artist on your copyright page as J. Kathleen Cheney

 - How do I pay you?
 I prefer Paypal, but can also take Stripe (credit cards) through my StorEnvy store (we’d have to set that one up.)

 - Do you need a physical copy?
 As much as I’d love to have copies of all the books I’ve worked on, I’m in the process of slowly switching over to ebooks only, so I’ll pass.
 But thanks. ;o)

 WHAT I DON’T DO: I’m not a publishing coach, I’m afraid.
 I do publish my own books, but that’s it, and therefore my knowledge base for things outside cover design is limited.

 - Do you do editing or formatting?
 No, I don’t.
 I can recommend a company who’s done my books before, though: EQP Books

 - Should I publish with Smashwords/D2D/Bowker/Ingram Spark/B&N/etc.?
 This is really a question an author should decide for themselves.
-I should be dealing with your book after you’ve made your choices.
-This also applies to the following questions, which are not my purview:
+This also applies to the following questions:

 - Should I buy an ISBN?